hphelion/documentation/CarrierGrade/Installation/carrier-grade-install-playbook-prereqs.md

 ### Obtain a public key {#pub-key}

-On the KVM host, the user `root` must have a public key, for example:
+On the KVM host, the user `root` must have a public key.

+1. Launch a terminal and log in to your KVM host as root:

+	sudo su -

+2. Use the following command to create the key.
+Accept the default values.

 	/root/.ssh/id_rsa
-	/root/.ssh/id_rsa.pub

-If user `root` does not have a public key, you can create one using the `ssh-keygen -t rsa -N ""` command.
+3.  install the public key into the authorized keys on the KVM host:

+		ssh-copy-id <IP_address>

+	Enter the IP address of the default network gateway on the KVM.

 ### Configure proxy information {#proxy}